-I am working with a state auditor who is looking at nursing homes, and whether the nursing homes are being inspected for health and safety, right?
+I am working with a state auditor who is looking at nursing homes, and whether the nursing homes are being inspected for health and safety.
 So, their objective centers around death and injury, maybe shame.
-Money is not the most important concept for that audit objective.
+Money is not the most important inherent risk for that audit objective.

-In general, most people think these are in priority order, but right now in our country, we’re having a little bit of a debate with the coronavirus about what’s more significant, death or the economy?
+In general, most people think these are in priority order, but right now in our country, we’re having a little bit of a debate with the Coronavirus about what’s more significant, death or the economy?
 The governor of Michigan believes that death is her first priority, making sure people don’t die.
 The lieutenant governor of Texas is actually willing to die on behalf of his grandchildren’s economic prosperity.
-And when I hear them talking, when I hear this debate raging, I think of this list in my head.
+And when I hear them talking – when I hear this debate raging – I think of the inherent risk list in my head.